Institutional Revolutionary Party: Profile

-The adherents of the PRI are known in Mexico as Priístas and the party is nicknamed El tricolor (the Tricolor) because of its use of the Mexican national colors of green, white and red as they appear on the Mexican flag.
+The adherents of the PRI are known in Mexico as priistas and the party is nicknamed El tricolor (the Tricolor) because of its use of the Mexican national colors of green, white and red as they appear on the Mexican flag.

-Formed from an amalgamation of the various ideologies of the Constitutionalists, the party originated as a centre-left party on the political spectrum.
+Formed from an amalgamation of the various ideologies of the Constitutionalists, the party originated on the centre-left of the political spectrum.
 It experienced a sharp, leftward turn during the presidency of Lázaro Cárdenas who instituted extensive reforms, including the nationalization of Mexico's petroleum and telecommunication industries.
 Furthermore his administration carried out extensive land reform and oversaw the largest campaign of land expropriation in Latin American history.
 His successor Manuel Ávila Camacho, presided over a rightward shift that escalated in the 1980s.
 At the start of the decade, the party moved to the centre-right and later right pursuing policies such as privatizing state-run companies, establishing closer relations with the Catholic Church, and embracing free-market capitalism.
 Subsequently, many left-wing members of the party abandoned the PRI and founded the Party of the Democratic Revolution (Partido de la Revolución Democrática, PRD) in 1989 following the controversial and fraudulent 1988 presidential election.

 Some scholars characterise the PRI as a "state party" due to its dominance of domestic politics and the inextricable connection between the party and the identity of the Mexican nation-state for much of the 20th century.

 According to Austin Bay, for more than seven decades, the PRI ran Mexico under an "autocratic, endemically corrupt, crony-ridden government".
 The elites of the PRI controlled the police and the judicial system, and were susceptible to bribery.
 During its time in power, the PRI became a symbol of corruption, repression, economic mismanagement, and electoral fraud; many educated Mexicans and urban dwellers in the 21st century worried that its return to power would lead to regression to its worst excesses.

-The PRI became a full member of the Socialist International in 2003.

-It is also considered a social democratic party.
+The PRI became a full member of the Socialist International in 2003 until its expulsion in 2025.
+It was also considered a social democratic party.

-According to one PRI figure, following the party’s defeat in the 2000 presidential election, "It’s a party that began as leftist and little by little moved toward the center.
+According to one PRI figure, following the party's defeat in the 2000 presidential election, "It's a party that began as leftist and little by little moved toward the center.
 We will continue to occupy the same space."